 River Region Costume and Textile Conservation

-Howard Sutcliffe is the principal conservator and director of River Region Costume and Textile Conservation, a private practice in Montgomery Alabama.
-River Region provides collection management advice, collection surveys and conservation treatment services for individual and institutional clients; including for 2020 The Metropolitan Museum of Art, NY.
-Mobile Museum of Art, AL. Furman University, SC.
-Ah-Tha-Thi-Ki Museum, FL.
+Howard Sutcliffe is the principal conservator and director of River Region Costume and Textile Conservation, a private practice in Arley Alabama.
+River Region provides collection management advice, collection surveys and conservation treatment services for individual and institutional clients; including for FY 2020/21 Alabama Department of Archives and History, AL. Mobile Museum of Art, AL. Ah-Tha-Thi-Ki Museum, FL.
 Orange County Regional History Center, FL.
+Confederate Memorial Hall Museum, LA.
+The High Museum of Art, GA.
 Detroit Institute of Arts, MI.
+Flint Institute of Arts, MI.
+Dayton Historical, OH.
 Kent State University Museum, OH.
 National Park Service (NISI, SHIL, SEMO,TUIN,TUAI).
-New Orleans Museum of Art, LA.
-McClung Museum of Art, TN.
-Battle of Franklin Trust, TN.
-Biltmore Estate, NC, and Preservation Virginia, VA.
+The Metropolitan Museum of Art, NY.
+Biltmore Estate, NC.
+Preservation Virginia, VA. and Hillwood Museum, Washington D.C.

 Howard has previously worked as the Head Textile Conservator at the Detroit Institute of Arts and in the textile conservation studios at the Philadelphia Museum of Art and American Textile History Museum in the US and at The National Trust and National Museums Liverpool in his native UK.